 – Parasol.
 Makes sun cream not needed and makes it a pleasure to be on the beach.

 – A book and/or paper and pen.
 Book for relaxing and informative reading.
 Paper and pen in case thoughts come to mind, thoughts that should be taken care of.

 Below I show two relevant positions in the practice of the Art of Doing Nothing.
 Pictures are taken to illustrate and do not show the ultimate setting.

 The picture of Start position indicates a laid back and relaxed body.
 We see that the seat of the chair should have been lower, but one still get an idea of the performance of The Art of Doing Nothing.

 The next picture shows a seemingly more demanding and active variant.
 In this position the thoughts that came in the Start position is written down.
 Or I can read.
 Or imagine this position 10 m from the sea, with sand between my toes and between me and the sea.
 My eyes are hidden under the brim and behind dark sunglasses.
 With a book in my hands I look totally harmless.
 But my eyes may very well be placed on the horizon far out there – or may be on what is passing on the beach in front of me.

 In next picture I am looking at the horison.
-Or am I looking at someone passing in front of me?
-But of course you understand I am reading.
+Or am I looking at some(thing) nice passing in front of me?
+Anyhow, you understand I am not reading.